Reed-Statistics/thesis_white/writing/research_log.md

 ### This Week's Work

-This week, I did a few things: performed ANOVAs to verify that the key variables vary less at the ecosubsection levels vs ecosections vs. provinces; looked at Finley's model specification and figured out that it is just a varying intercept model by group with fixed effect slopes; did a (somewhat short) writing about the frequentist mixed model form; and began experimenting with `hbsae` to fit a baby model.
+This week, I did a few things:

+* performed ANOVAs to verify that the key variables vary less at the ecosubsection levels vs ecosections vs. provinces;

+* looked at Finley's model specification and figured out that it is just a varying intercept model by group with fixed effect slopes;

+* did a (somewhat short) writing about the frequentist mixed model form;

+* began experimenting with `hbsae` to fit a baby model;

+* and watched some of the videos from the FIA conference.

 ### Upcoming Work

-Next week I plan to dig even deeper into `hbsae` and try to understand how to fit a good model there.
+* Fit better models in `hbsae`

+* Start data chapter?
+(Due Oct 23 on thesis repo)
+    * Start `thesisdown` document?

 ### Points of confusion

 *

 Fall, Week 5
 ----------------